 The Yellow Jacket comes with cheese, lettuce, tomato, onion, pickles, mayo, and mustard, much like double at John’s Drive-In.
-I skip out on the lettuce and tomatoes as always.
+I skip out on the lettuce and tomatoes, as always.

-Arby’s & McDonald’s in Winter Haven
+Old School Arby’s and McDonald’s in Winter Haven

 We were stuffed and weren’t even able to finish our food at Mike’s.
-I mention to Marcela that Dino’s Drive-In is only about 20 minutes away and that there is probably an antique shop near there for her to check out.
+I mentioned to Marcela that Dino’s Drive-In is only about 20 minutes away and that there is probably an antique shop near there for her to check out.